vostok/hercules/hercules-protocol/README.md

 ## Event schema

 To describe tags in hercules event you can use event schema with .yaml syntax described in [separate document](./doc/event-schema.md).

+## Common tags

+Some tags are common for different tipe of Hercules events.
+List of common tags can be found in [separate document](./doc/common-tags.md).